GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 #### Register Site

-The website must first register itself with the oxd-server.
-If registration is successful, oxd will return an identifier for the application, which must be presented in subsequent API calls.
-This is the `oxd_id`, not to be confused with the OpenID Connect Client ID.
+The client must first register itself with the `oxd-server`.

+If registration is successful, oxd will return an identifier for the application which must be presented in subsequent API calls.
+This is the `oxd_id` (not to be confused with the OpenID Connect Client ID).

 During the registration operation, oxd will dynamically register an OpenID Connect client and save its configuration.

-All parameters to `register_site` are optional except the `authorization_redirect_uri`.
-This is the URL on your website that the OpenID Connect Provider (OP) will redirect the person to after successful authorization.

 `register_site` has many optional parameters.
-The only required parameter is the `op_host` field, which states the OpenID Connect Provider (OP) that will be used to authenticate users (e.g. the [Gluu Server](https://www.gluu.org/) or Google).
+The only required parameter is the  `authorization_redirect_uri`.
+This is where the user will be redirected after successful authorization at the OpenID Connect Provider (OP).

+The `op_host` parameter is also important.
+This is the URL at the OP where users will be sent for authentication.

+The default configuration values can be found here [config.json](https://gluu.org/docs/oxd/3.1.1/configuration/#oxd-confjson).

 !!!
 Note
     `op_host` must point to a valid OpenID Connect Provider (OP) that supports [Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html#ClientRegistration).

-The default configuration values can be found here [config.json](https://gluu.org/docs/oxd/3.1.1/configuration/#oxd-confjson).

-The `register_site` command returns an `oxd_id`.
-Several applications may share an instance of oxd, and this identifier is used by oxd to identify each client.

 Request:

 ```json